Return to Koh Chang Restaurants – Our Beach by Beach Guide

 Friend Seafood

-By the road, long established seafood restaurant with the daily choice displayed out front.
+Also at the nothern end, long established seafood restaurant with the daily choice displayed out front.
 King prawns, scallops, cockles and snapper, cooked to order or on the bbq, served with full flavoured Thai dressings and spicy dips.

 exterior day wine gallery kai bae beach restaurants koh chang